Newark company one of 52 in-state approved to grow cannabis

 “Now it’s really just off to the races,” says Jeremy Jimenez with Honest Pharm Co.
 He says being selected as one of the 52 licenses across New York state is beyond exciting.

 “We’re very fortunate to get a license.
 It was what?
-52 out of the 150 applications?” he says.
+52 out of the 150 applications?”
+Jimenez said.

 Jimenez feels their already solid reputation for CBD products was a big factor and their potential for boosting the economy in Wayne County.